-- 10.1 Blessed Sacrament Parents' Club is a parish organization, operating under its own constitution, made up of school parents who support the educational programs at Blessed Sacrament School.
+10.1 Blessed Sacrament Parents' Club is a parish organization, operating under its own constitution, made up of school parents who support the educational programs at Blessed Sacrament School.
 The Parents' Club cooperates with the staff to enhance the curriculum and perform social and some fundraising activities.
 It also functions as a major communication link between faculty and parents.
-It maintains a clear and open channel of communication with the Board of Total Catholic Education. - 10.2 School Development, as part of the parish structure, operates as a committee of the Board of Total Catholic Education.
-It is made up of school parents, parishioners, and community volunteers and works with the school principal.
-Its purpose is to assure the school's viability and success into the future, through marketing, major fundraising, and comprehensive alumni programs.
-School development committee members are appointed by the principal in consultation with the chairperson of the Board of Total Catholic Education.
+It maintains a clear and open channel of communication with the Blessed Sacrament School Board.

+10.2 School Development Committee, as part of the parish structure, operates as a committee of the Blessed Sacrament School Board.
+It is made up of school parents, parishioners, and community volunteers and works with the school Principal.
+Its purpose is to assure the school's viability and success into the future through marketing, major fundraising, and comprehensive alumni programs.
+School Development Committee members are appointed by the Principal in consultation with the chairperson of the Blessed Sacrament School Board.

-Additional Board of Education Policies e.g., personnel, cafeteria, and student pregnancy, etc., may be found in the school office.
+Additional School Board Policies e.g., personnel, cafeteria, and student pregnancy, etc., may be found in the school office.